bioinfodlsu/rice-pilaf/prepare_data/README.md

 #### 1. `convert-to-int-edge-list.py`

 This script converts an edge list with string node labels to an edge list with integer node labels.
 The first node in the list is labeled `0` and so on.

+The [recipe for detecting modules via FOX](https://github.com/bioinfodlsu/rice-pilaf/blob/main/prepare_data/README.md#1-detecting-modules-via-fox) requires the edge list to be in this format.

 ```
 python convert-to-int-edge-list.py input_edge_list_file output_dir